 7. Disclaimer and indemnity

 7.1.
-The service provider disclaims all and any liability for any claim or action or other legal proceeding, howsoever arising, from unacceptable use or use in contravention of this AUP of the service or the service provider’s infrastructure by users, including special and consequential damages and damages for loss of profits and pure economic loss.
+The service provider disclaims all and any liability for any claim or action or other legal proceeding, howsoever arising, from unacceptable use or use in contravention of this AFUP of the service or the service provider’s infrastructure by users, including special and consequential damages and damages for loss of profits and pure economic loss.

 7.2.
-The user agrees to indemnify and hold the service provider harmless in respect of liability for any claim or action or other legal proceeding, howsoever arising, from unacceptable use or use in contravention of this AUP or of the service or the service provider’s infrastructure by users, including special and consequential damages and damages for loss of profits and pure economic loss.
+The user agrees to indemnify and hold the service provider harmless in respect of liability for any claim or action or other legal proceeding, howsoever arising, from unacceptable use or use in contravention of this AFUP or of the service or the service provider’s infrastructure by users, including special and consequential damages and damages for loss of profits and pure economic loss.